coletonodonnell/coleton.io/content/posts/algo.md

 #### Rotation

-So this principle of balance begs the question, after we insert, we want our AVL Tree to remain balanaced.
-What method ensures balanace?
+So this principle of balance begs the question, after we insert, we want our AVL Tree to remain balanced.
+What method ensures balance?
 This is where the idea of rotation comes into play.
 There are 4 types of rotation:

 1. LL Rotation
 2. RR Rotation